rubyonjets/jets-docs/support.md

 ## Commercial Support

 If you would like professional help, [BoltOps](https://www.boltops.com/) provides consulting.
-Feel free to reach out by filling out the [contact page](https://www.boltops.com/contact) or sending an email to contact@boltops.com.
-We can help you with:
+Feel free to reach out: [contact page](https://www.boltops.com/contact)  We can help you with:

 * Support: Troubleshooting, Debugging, Guidance, and Help
 * Development: Can help you develop a serverless application that essentially scales infinitely.